At the core of our program, we host two in-person J-Groups, one virtual J-Group, and one Hangout or Service Project every month.

-We hold group mentoring meetings called “J-Groups” twice each month for two hours with mentors and Journeymen, who we call “J-Men.”
-J-Group meetings are structured opportunities to explore aspects of healthy masculinity.
-Participants learn about accountability, integrity, personal responsibility, honest communication, emotional literacy, and the importance of discovering and articulating a sense of personal mission in the world.
+“J-Groups” are two-hour group mentoring sessions with mentors and Journeymen, who we call “J-Men.”
+These meetings are structured opportunities to explore aspects of healthy masculinity.
+The young men learn about accountability, integrity, personal responsibility, honest communication, emotional literacy, and the importance of discovering and articulating a sense of personal mission in the world.

 These are safe spaces in which J-Men are encouraged to talk about the events, emotions, and experiences of their lives.
 It is where they get to practice being fully alive and communicative among men and peers, and where mentors are challenged to model authentic manhood.

-Additionally, several times each year we have outings, which we call “Out-Groups.”
-Out-Groups provide opportunities to continue deepening the bonds of trust between J-Men and mentors, and usually take place in a natural environment.
-Our goal is to reintroduce the boys to the wonder of the outdoors, while reinforcing our regular team building initiatives.
+Additionally, every month we have outings, which we call "Hangouts".
+Hangouts provide opportunities to continue deepening the bonds of trust between J-Men and mentors, and usually take place in a natural environment.
+Our goal is to create a space where the boys can experience the joy of play, explore the wonder of the outdoors, and engage in regular team building initiatives.
+We also join together for quarterly Service Projects, encouraging the boys to serve their local communities.

-All Mentors have been subjected to state and national criminal background checks and an extensive in-take and assessment process.
+All Mentors have been subjected to state and national criminal background checks and an extensive in-take, assessment, and training process.

 The mentoring relationship is one of mutuality and respect.
 Both the mentor and mentee create and contribute to the strength and gifts of their bond, regardless of age or experience.
 This is why Journeymen mentors can form meaningful relationships with adolescent boys in which they can feel comfortable sharing their truth.
 Because we don’t preach or dictate, we are in a unique position to simply hear them, and honor them for right where they are while we model authentic empathy, respect and connection.